nodejs/node-addon-api/doc/async_worker.md

 ### Execute

-This method is used to execute some tasks out of the **event loop** on a libuv worker thread.
+This method is used to execute some tasks outside of the **event loop** on a libuv worker thread.
 Subclasses must implement this method and the method is run on a thread other than that running the main event loop.
 As the method is not running on the main event loop, it must avoid calling any methods from node-addon-api or running any code that might invoke JavaScript.
-Instead, once this method is complete any interaction through node-addon-api with JavaScript should be implemented in the `Napi::AsyncWorker::OnOK` method which runs on the main thread and is invoked when the `Napi::AsyncWorker::Execute` method completes.
+Instead, once this method is complete any interaction through node-addon-api with JavaScript should be implemented in the `Napi::AsyncWorker::OnOK` method and `Napi::AsyncWorker::OnError` which run on the main thread and are invoked when the `Napi::AsyncWorker::Execute` method completes.

 ```cpp
 virtual void Napi::AsyncWorker::Execute() = 0;